Print and PDF Options

 Indigenous articulations of gender, sex, and sexualities.
 This may include a focus on specific embodied roles and responsibilities within Indigenous communities, individual and collective identities, gender-based violence and resistances, and complex relationships between external and lateral systems of power and privilege.

-Prerequisite(s): second-year standing or permission of the School of Indigenous and Canadian Studies.
+Prerequisite(s): second-year standing or permission of the Indigenous Studies program.

 Lecture/groups, three hours a week.